-Tisha England enters her seventh season as the head women's basketball coach at Catawba Valley Community College in 2019-20.
+Tisha England enters her 10th season as the head women's basketball coach at Catawba Valley Community College in 2022-23.

-This past winter, England led the Red Hawks to a 24-6 overall record and 17-3 mark in Region 10 games — winning the program's second-ever regular-season conference championship.
+During the 2018-19 season, England guided her Red Hawks to a 24-6 overall record, 17-3 mark in Region 10 games and the Region X regular-season conference championship.

 Before starting her coaching career, England was a standout athlete at Newton-Conover High School, where she garnered All-American Honors.
 She was named Gatorade State Player of the Year in women's basketball in 1987-88, and her No. 32 jersey at NCHS is the only number to be retired at the school.
 England is also a member of the Newton-Conover Sports Hall of Fame, where she was inducted into the inaugural class in 2010.
 England is also a member of the Catawba County Sports Hall of Fame Class of 2013.

 In 2013, the North Carolina High School Athletic Association (NCHSAA) named England one of its '100 to Remember' — a list that includes the top 100 female high school athletes to ever play across the state of North Carolina.

 Following her prep career, England went on to play at USC-Aiken, where she was a two-time all-conference performer.
 She also is the only male or female basketball player at USC-Aiken to earn Peach Belt Conference Player of the Year honors.
 She holds the Pacer and conference scoring average records at 20 points per game, and her No. 32 jersey was the third to be retired in USC-Aiken history.
 She was inducted into the inaugural USC-Aiken Sports Hall of Fame on Nov.
 30, 2007.

 England obtained her B.A. in Education at USC-Aiken, and she has taught in public and private schools for over 13 years.